 Airtight Stainless Steel Containers

 I love these stainless steel containers from Life Without Plastic, for bringing food for lunch, and also for storing food in the fridge or freezer.
-Someone asked about how to freeze portions of food without using plastic ziploc bags – I use parchment paper or wax paper to wrap individual portions and then store several portions in a stainless steel container.
+Someone asked me about how to freeze portions of food without using plastic ziploc bags – I use parchment paper or wax paper to wrap individual portions and then store several portions in a large stainless steel container.

 Stainless Steel Pop Molds